 Keith Salscheider became the Head Men’s Basketball Coach for Maranatha in the season of 2012-13 .
 Before his coaching career, he played 7 years of professional basketball in over 300 games in Australia, Europe, New Zealand and in the minor leagues in the USA (CBA, USBL, IBL, PBL and NBA D-League).
-Along the way he was blessed to have been taught by many great coaches: current NBA Head Coach Dave Joerger of the Memphis Grizzlies (Sioux Falls Skyforce, CBA) and two coaches who had won NBA Championships as players–Scott Wedman with the ‘84 and ’86 Boston Celtics (Great Falls Explorers, CBA) and Cliff Levingston with the ‘91 and ‘92 Chicago Bulls (Gary Steelheads, USBL).
+Along the way he was taught by many great coaches: current NBA Head Coach Dave Joerger of the Memphis Grizzlies (Sioux Falls Skyforce, CBA) and two coaches who had won NBA Championships as players–Scott Wedman with the ‘84 and ’86 Boston Celtics (Great Falls Explorers, CBA) and Cliff Levingston with the ‘91 and ‘92 Chicago Bulls (Gary Steelheads, USBL).
 “I was also fortunate to have played with/against some 40-50 NBA players.
 One of my main goals as Maranatha’s Head Coach is to recreate these learning experiences that I had as a player for the Men’s Basketball Team.”

 After his pro career was cut short due to injuries, Keith accepted a GA coaching position at Edgewood College in Madison, WI.
 In his one year with the Eagles over the 2011-2012 season, he was an important part of a record-setting season for Edgewood, finishing with the best record in school history, tying the school’s record for longest winning streak, winning the Northern Athletic Conference Tournament Championship, and winning the school’s first ever opening round game of the NCAA National Tournament against the region host/top seed, UW River Falls.